A Deep Dive into Machine Learning Density Functional Theory for Materials Science and Chemistry: Theoretical Background

 NNs are effective at modelling complex non-linear functions and can be generalised well to new data~\cite{guan_analysis_2020}.
 Shortcomings of NNs are that large training datasets are required for practically useful results, and that the black-box models lack explainability and interpretability~\cite{cheng_interpretability_2021}.

-\subparagraph{Gaussian Process Regression} Gaussian Processes (GPs) or Gaussian Process Regression (GPR) is a powerful non-parametric supervised learning technique with robust uncertainty quantification.
+\subparagraph{Gaussian Process Regression} Gaussian Processes (GPs)~\cite{rasmussen_gaussian_2006} or Gaussian Process Regression (GPR) is a powerful non-parametric supervised learning technique with robust uncertainty quantification.
 It can be thought of as a distribution over functions.
 By constraining the probability distribution at training points, a learned function can be drawn over the test points.
 Instead of learning any learning parameters $\mathbf{W}$, inference is done by constructing the appropriate covariance matrix and drawing functions from it.
 Such a covariance matrix is defined by using a kernel function $k$, the choice of which impacts the usefulness of the model.
-With appropriate kernels, GPs are equivalent to other ML methods such as neural networks~ \cite{lee_deep_2018}.
+With appropriate kernels and under certain conditions, GPs are equivalent to other ML methods such as neural networks~\cite{lee_deep_2018} and Kernel Ridge Regression~\cite{rasmussen_gaussian_2006}.
 GPs provide in-built uncertainty quantification and are effective for small datasets.
-However, the inference step involves matrix inversion which scales as $\mathcal{O}(N^3)$.
+However, the inference step involves matrix inversion which scales as $\mathcal{O}(N^3)$ for explicit inversion.
 This makes GPs computationally expensive for larger datasets.
-Approximate inference to increase the scalability of GPs is an active area of research~\cite{kuss_approximate_2005}.
+Approximate inference to increase the scalability of GPs is an active area of research~\cite{kuss_approximate_2005} and tractability has been greatly increased for sparse matrices with approaches such as Subset of Regressors~\cite{candela_unifying_2005-1}.